fprasx/unlocked/mdbook/src/code/reclaim/push_pop.md

         WriteDescriptor
 ```

-So, we `retire` the `Descriptor` and `WriteDescriptor`.
-The `Descriptor` is
+Because the `compare_exchange` was successful, we `retire` the `Descriptor` and
-protected from reclamation because Thread 2 is reading it, but the
+`WriteDescriptor`.
+The `Descriptor` is protected from reclamation because Thread
-`WriteDescriptor` has no readers so it gets deallocated.
+2 is reading it, but the `WriteDescriptor` has no readers so it gets
+deallocated.

 ```
                Thread 2